jacomyal/typology/README.md

 # Typology

-Typology is a lightweight type checking library for Node.js and the browser (through [Browserify](http://browserify.org/)).
+Typology is a lightweight type checking library for Node.js and the browser.

 It can validate variables against native JavaScript types as well as against custom types you can define.